serialport/node-serialport/docs/api-parser-inter-byte-timeout.md

 ```typescript
 new InterByteTimeout(options)
 ```
-Emit data if there is no data for a specified amount of time.
+Emits data if there is a pause between packets for the specified amount of time.

 A transform stream that emits data as a buffer after not recieving any bytes for the specified amount of time.